Automating the Learning of Inverse Kinematics for Robotic Arms with Redundant DoFs: Experiments

-The proposed SIK, PSIK, and the baseline are compared based on the accuracy of the end-effector in reaching the target position and the computation time.
+In the experimental section, we evaluate the proposed method from two different aspects: in the former part (from Section~\ref{accuracy_performance} to Section~\ref{time_performance}), we compare the proposed approach with other two methods to see the advantages of our method.
+The proposed methods are compared based on the accuracy of the end-effector in reaching the target position and the computation time.
 The accuracy is measured in terms of \emph{distance error}, which is defined as the distance from the given target position to the center of the end-effector that is reached by setting the joints according to the produced angle solution.
 The computation time is the time to calculate the angle solution given the target position.

-In the first part of the experiments, we mainly focus on the various characteristics of the proposed methods and therefore will use only the target position as the desired goal, because the target position is simpler to obtain and easier to understand.
-Most experiments will be conducted using SIK, PSIK, as well as the baseline.
-However, if SIK and PSIK produce similar results, we will pick only one to show.
-In the second part of the experiments, we will show the results using both target position and orientation as the goal.
+On the other hand, in the latter part (from Section~\ref{various_solutions} to Section~\ref{extended_applications}), we dive deeper into the proposed approach and quantify the characteristics of our method.
+Most experiments will be conducted using SIK and PSIK.
+However, if SIK and PSIK produce similar results, we pick only one to show.
+All experiments were run on a computer with an Intel i7-8700 CPU and 64 GB of memory.